poke-key/vehicle-net/TEST.md

 This guide walks you through setting up a complete proof of concept demo of the Vehicle Network system, including blockchain contracts, vehicle nodes, and web interface.

+> **⚠️ Local Development Only**: This demo is configured for local development only.
+All blockchain operations run on a local Anvil instance with no external network dependencies or contract verification.

 ## 🎯 Demo Overview

 The Vehicle Network demo showcases: